 I made bao and they’re hella tasty!
 Normally traditional recipes are made with pork belly and that’s gross.
-So I’m using all veggies to get that satisfying meaty texture and lots of seasonings to make your tastebuds dance.
+So I’m using hearts of palm to get that satisfying meaty texture and lots of seasonings to make your tastebuds dance.
 Making steamed bao is kinda fun.
 You can watch how it all comes together in the video below or keep scrolling for all the recipe components!

 quick pickled cucumber & carrot

-1/2 C vinegar (rice vinegar, white distilled or apple cider vinegar)
+- 1/2 C white vinegar (or substitute rice vinegar or apple cider vinegar)

 five spice palm filling